How to Diagnose ADHD in Adults

 If someone meets the requirements for the predominantly inattentive presentation, they will experience at least five of the following symptoms:

-- Avoids or dislike tasks requiring sustained mental effort
+- Avoids or dislikes tasks requiring sustained mental effort

 - Does not appear to listen